 Though there are many more reasons I could bring up about why I liked being homeschooled as a child, these are ten that really stand out to me.

-I’m so thankful that I got to be homeschooled growing up, and that I get to homeschool my own children in the way that works best for my family now!
+I’m thankful that I got to experience homeschooling growing up, and that I get to homeschool my own children in the way that works best for my family now!